Chiang Mai is one of the most popular destinations today for digital nomads and location independent entrepreneurs.

-The low cost of living, combined with high quality of life and amazing weather – even during the wet season – make Thailand and Chiang Mai specifically a great choice for foreigners living there.
+The low cost of living here, combined with high quality of life and amazing weather – even during the wet season – make Thailand and Chiang Mai specifically a great choice for foreigners.

 But are you considering going to Chiang Mai to find a job?
 In that case, knowing the minimum and average salary in Chiang Mai will be extremely helpful.

-So read on to find out everything about the minimum and average wages in Chiang Mai, Thailand!
+Even though some people consider Chiang Mai overrated, read on to find out everything about the minimum and average wages in Chiang Mai, Thailand!

-What is the minimum salary in Chiang Mai in 2017?
+What is the minimum salary in Chiang Mai in 2023?

 Even more, there are some professions in Thailand that require a higher minimal wage.
 That ranges between 370 and 600 Baht per day for specific professions: usually technicians of sorts.

-What is the average salary in Chiang Mai in 2017?
+What is the average salary in Chiang Mai in 2023?

 This happens mostly because of the fact that large companies usually pay decent salaries, but most people working in Chiang Mai earn a lot less – on many occasions, very close to the minimum detailed above.

-I would, therefore, go on the safe side and say that the average is about $750 in Thailand – and most people living and working there would actually be very pleased with these numbers.
+I would, therefore, go on the safe side and say that the average is about $840 in Thailand – and most people living and working there would actually be very pleased with these numbers.